juliaguida/oystercard/apprenticeship_module_outlines.md

 ### Who will facilitate your meetings?

 On placement, you'll work in multidisciplinary teams, with people like Deliver Mangers and Product Managers, who provide vision and support.
 This week, you'll do a lot of these things for yourselves.
-I'd recommend that each day you nominate someone to faciliate team meetings.
+I'd recommend that each day you nominate someone to facilitate team meetings.
 Ideally, everyone in the team has at least one day in this role.

-As facilitator, your most important job is to create and maintain an friendly space so that everyone in the team feels comfortable contributing.
+As facilitator, your most important job is to create and maintain a friendly space so that everyone in the team feels comfortable contributing.
 You might occasionally need to take a step back in order to do this well.

 ### What are the hallmarks of a great team?